CraigStuntz/CraigStuntz.github.io/posts/2020-03-09-equality-is-hard.markdown

 same inputs (regardless of internal implementation), and intensionally equal if their internal definition is the same.
 Of course, this is context-dependent.
 There may be a context where I need a constant time function and another context where the speed of the function doesn't matter.
 The important point is I need to have some context for equality and use it to compare the two functions.

+I don't know of any programming language which even attempts to do anything beyond reference equality for functions.
+But it's easy to come up with examples where it would be useful!
+(An optimizer which removes duplicate code, e.g.) You're on your own if you need this, but I have to say that not shipping an equals comparison is preferable to shipping one that's broken.

 ### Equality vs. Assignment